20tab/UnrealEnginePython/README.md

 * now you can re-run the unreal engine editor

 If all goes well, you will see 'Python Console' in the "Window/Developer Tools" menu

+If you want to package your project (it is required only if you need to have a python VM at runtime, read: your game logic is programmed in python) ensure the Content/Scripts/ue_site.py file is in your project (it can be empty).
+At the end of the build procedure ensure to copy all of your required python scripts in the final directory.
+Remember that unless you add an embedded python in your final build, the final users of your project will require python installed in his/her system.

+If you want to package without python, just remember to change the UnrealEnginePython.uplugin to have this line: https://github.com/20tab/UnrealEnginePython/blob/master/UnrealEnginePython.uplugin#L20 set as "Editor" instead of "Runtime"

 # Installation from sources on MacOSX